-Modern day Sonora is a vibrant community with a population of 4,684.
-Sonora is also home of Tuolumne County administration offices, the new courthouse that opened in November 2021, and the county jail.
-For Courthouse information click here.
-Sonora is a busy shopping hub with many lovely antique and locally owned stores, many whom advertise right here.
+Modern-day Sonora is a vibrant community with a population of 4,900.
+Sonora is also home of Tuolumne County administration offices, the new courthouse that opened in November 2021, and the county jail that opened in 2019.
+For courthouse information click here.
+Sonora is a busy shopping hub with many lovely antique and locally owned stores, many of whom advertise right here.
 The Junction shopping center hosts small community events and Sonora Regal Cinemas 10 is the only movie theater in the county.

 Adventist Health Sonora is the only hospital in the county.
 Sonora extends its small town hospitality to resident and visitor alike.
 The Mother Lode Round Up attracts visitors from all over, details are here and many come to enjoy the annual Mother Lode Fair.
 For more information about the area visit the Tuolumne County Visitors Bureau.

 One of the oldest churches in California and the most elegant old building in Sonora, is St. James Episcopal Church, also known as the “Red Church”.
 Originally built in 1848, it was rebuilt after a fire in 1859.
 To learn about what is going on in Sonora keep an eye on the calendar section.